OWASP Secure Headers Project

 Strict-Transport-Security

-HTTP Strict Transport Security (also named HSTS) is a web security policy mechanism which helps to protect websites against protocol downgrade attacks and cookie hijacking.
-It allows web servers to declare that web browsers (or other complying user agents) should only interact with it using secure HTTPS connections, and never via the insecure HTTP protocol.
+HTTP Strict Transport Security (also named HSTS) is a browser security policy mechanism which helps to protect websites against protocol downgrade attacks and cookie hijacking.
+It allows web servers to declare that web browsers (or other complying user agents) should only interact with it using secure HTTPS connections, and within a defined timespan (max-age) not via the clear text HTTP protocol.
 HSTS is an IETF standard track protocol and is specified in RFC 6797.
 A server implements an HSTS policy by supplying a header (Strict-Transport-Security) over an HTTPS connection (HSTS headers over HTTP are ignored).

 πŸ“ Important note about the behavior of the header over a HTTP connection (source Mozilla MDN):